d8a-m8/hello-world/hw02_Exploring-Gapminder-with-tidyverse.md

     ## [1] 0.6132023

 As seen above, there is some correlation between life expectancy and GDP per capita.
-Perhaps this is trivial becasue as GDP per capita increases, it could be said that quality of life also increases and thus, perhaps life expectancy.
+Perhaps this is trivial because as GDP per capita increases, it could be said that quality of life also increases and thus, perhaps life expectancy.
 Although this clearly does not paint the complete picture (R = 0.783, (R<sup>2</sup>) = 0.613) as the other factors will affect both that may or may not affect the other.

+Perhaps, later I will input a model here onced I figure out how to avoid the "singlar gradient" error.
+The help online is too maths for me, right now.

+Back to business.

 ``` r
 plot(lifeExp ~ continent, data = gapminder)